-- 2. Customers who are exclusively confined to applications on networks supplied by other entities will call that entity's network staff to report trouble, request service, and get technical advice. - 3.
-Customers who are on a mix of processors and networks supplied by the NOC and other entity's processors and networks will call the ISS Service Center, 836-2929 to report trouble, request service, and get technical advice. - 4.
+- Customers who are on a mix of processors and networks supplied by the NOC and other entity's processors and networks will call the ISS Service Center, 836-2929 to report trouble, request service, and get technical advice. - 4.
 The NOC employs a variety of network management and troubleshooting tools and systems.
-These network management systems are used by the NOC staff to perform testing, troubleshooting, and diagnosis of all devices attached to the network. - 5.
-All LAN equipment attached to the network must support SNMP (Simple Network Management Protocol) and/or SNMP-2.
+These network management systems are used by the NOC staff to perform testing, troubleshooting, and diagnosis of all devices attached to the network. - All LAN equipment attached to the network must support SNMP (Simple Network Management Protocol) and/or SNMP-2.
 RMON (Remote Monitoring) is also allowed, but not instead of SNMP.
 RMON is in addition to SNMP.
-Older equipment not supporting these standards will be phased out. - 6.
-Network problems, which can be repaired by the NOC, will be scheduled in a repair queue.
-The repair priority is based on the severity of the problem and the quantity of customers affected. - 7.
-All devices attached to the network will have at least a minimum SNMP profile entered, consisting of the entity's name, address, and technical support staff phones number.
+Older equipment not supporting these standards will be phased out. - Network problems, which can be repaired by the NOC, will be scheduled in a repair queue.
+The repair priority is based on the severity of the problem and the quantity of customers affected. - All devices attached to the network will have at least a minimum SNMP profile entered, consisting of the entity's name, address, and technical support staff phones number.
 This will assist NOC staff in locating which network the equipment is on when troubleshooting.